decode-org/decode.org/src/_lessons/java/introduction/welcome.md

 ---
+title: Tutorial Introduction
 ---
-<q>Welcome, so glad you are accompanying us on our journey!</q> - Kristian
+> Welcome, so glad you are accompanying us on our journey!</q> - Kristian

 This expansive tutorial set covers everything a beginner or intermediate programmer needs to know about the Java programming language.
 Journey through 50+ tutorials that comprehensively cover their subject in many categories with Java, including inheritance, generics, concurrency, io, and much more!